BROODHONEY/linear-regression-from-scratch/README.md

-# Linear Regression with Ordinary Least Squares and Gradient Descent
+# Linear Regression from Scratch with Ordinary Least Squares and Gradient Descent

 This project implements linear regression using two methods: Ordinary Least Squares (OLS) and Gradient Descent.
 The California housing dataset is used to compare the performance of both methods.